SAM

 Reports

 Sam maintains a continuous monthly report for every account.
-It covers ticket volume and resolution, security events, compliance posture, backup status, and expenses.
+It covers ticket volume and resolution, security events, compliance posture, and backup status.
 An AI-written summary at the top gives you the key takeaways in plain language.
 Just copy-paste and email to your customer.

 Audit trail